ORTools4MTEX/ORTools/README.md

 ## How to use
 - You can download the [**latest stable release**](https://github.com/frankNiessen/ORTools/archive/v1.0.1.zip) or the [**developer version**](https://github.com/frankNiessen/ORTools/archive/develop.zip).
 - This library only works after the prior installation of **MATLAB** and **MTEX**.
 Follow the instructions for installing [MATLAB](https://se.mathworks.com/help/install/install-products.html) and [MTEX](https://mtex-toolbox.github.io/download) by clicking on these weblinks and/or refer to the video given below.
 - Open MATLAB and run one of the example files.
 Please refer to the [*Example 1*](https://youtu.be/AcR-nXg5QKo) instruction video to learn how to run the examples.
-Alternatively, if you do not wish to run the example files but instead want to use the function library, please ensure the **ORTools** root directory and all of its sub-directories are added to the MATLAB path.
+Alternatively, if you do not wish to run the example files and instead want to use the function library, please ensure the **ORTools** root directory and all of its sub-directories are added to the MATLAB path.
 - If you encounter any problems, please contact us.
 - If you would like to contribute additional functionality or wish to suggest new features, please contact us.